QualitEye: Public and Privacy-preserving Gaze Data Quality Verification: Comparing Hashes in the Private Setting ( - to )

+\paragraph{\textbf{Private set intersection (PSI) Preliminaries}} PSI is a secure multiparty computation (MPC) protocol that allows two (or more) parties to compare elements in their sets by computing the intersection without revealing any information beyond this intersection.
+Recently, PSI constructs \cite{de2012experimenting, bellare2003one, camenisch2009private, camenisch2009blind} included different adversarial models, efficiency tradeoffs, and security guarantees.
+In this paper, we focus on the semi-honest (a.k.a. honest-but-curious) adversarial model \cite{goldreich2004foundations}.
+This assumes that different data owners have a mutual interest in working together and improving the quality of their own datasets.
+We therefore assume that they stick to the rules and follow a previously agreed protocol.
+However, they nevertheless are happy to gain any information leaked by the protocol.
+Such data owners are called honest-but-curious. \methodName~ uses different cryptographic primitives to ensure that a curious data owner gains only minimal knowledge about other parties' data, e.g. oblivious transfer.
 PSI constructions can include different cryptographic primitives. \methodName~relies on the following primitives: \begin{itemize}[leftmargin = *] \item \textbf{Key agreement protocols:} In cryptography, key agreement protocols allow two or more parties to agree on a cryptographic key.
 Among these protocols, the Diffie–Hellman protocol \cite{diffie1976new} is one of the earliest practical protocols.
 More specifically, we base our privacy-preserving constructions of \methodName$_{v1, v12, v3}$ on a Diffie-Hellman-based PSI protocol where, as shown in \autoref{fig:DH}, the two parties $O$ and $R$ hash all their data samples $x_i^j$ \footnote{Parties get a cryptographic hash of the semantic hash values using their private keys $K_O$ and $K_R$.
 Samples are hashed to a primitive root modulo $p$ where $p$ is a large prime number that parties agree on, i.e. $H(x_i^j)^{K_j}\mod p$.
 In modular arithmetic, a number $g$ is a primitive root modulo $n$ if every number $a$ coprime to $n$ is congruent to a power of $g$ modulo $n$.
 That is, $g$ is a primitive root modulo $n$ if for every integer $a$ coprime to $n$, there exists some integer $k$ for which $g^k \equiv a (mod n)$.
 In other words, every invertible number is of the form $g^k$ for some integer $k$.}, and raise the hashed values to their private keys.
 Then, these values are exchanged and compared by $O$.
 A match means that both $x_i^O$ and $x_i^R$ are similar.
 A mismatch reveals no information about the inputs\footnote{ As proved by Diffie-Hellman \cite{diffie1976new}, raising $H(x_i)$ to an exponent (i.e. the secret key) makes it indistinguishable from random (i.e. the protocol hides the inputs when there is no match), even if the exponent is used elsewhere (i.e. it is safe to reuse $H(x_i)^{K_j}$ as in \methodName$_{v3}$).}.
 This way, dictionary attacks are not possible since $R$ is committed to certain values in the first message, and the intersection requires the interaction between both parties to get both private keys (i.e. $O$ will not remain available for $R$ to try all different dictionary entries).
 Note that an eavesdropper can intercept the communication but does not have access to the private keys; therefore, the eavesdropper cannot infer the intersection \cite{huberman1999enhancing}.

 \item \textbf{Oblivious transfer (extension):} Oblivious transfer (OT) \cite{rabin2005exchange} and Oblivious transfer extension (OTe) \cite{beaver1996correlated, ishai2003extending} are cryptographic protocols where one party sends one of many pieces of information to a receiver, but remains oblivious as to what exact piece has been sent.